 What type of policy is best for me?
 Can I ring someone for advice?

-If you are unsure as to which policy is right for you, our friendly UK based call centre is on hand to take any of your queries.
+If you are unsure as to which policy is right for you, our friendly UK-based call centre is on hand to take any of your queries.
 Please don't hesitate to get in touch - we're open from 8am until 9pm in the week, and from 8am until 5pm on the weekends.

 What happens if I have to cancel my trip due to ill health?